Searching for answers about your medical records at 2am? We can help.

 What is the plan for her kidneys if creatinine keeps rising?

-Can you confirm which blood thinner order is active right now?
+Which blood thinner order is active right now?

-When will you recheck the potassium level after giving replacement?
+When will you recheck potassium after replacement?

 | What | Numbers | What This Means |